With S3 Browser, you can reliably

 There are two modes of data integrity checking for downloaded files:

-In Flexible mode S3 Browser performs data integrity test only for files for which valid hash is provided
+In Flexible mode, S3 Browser performs a data integrity test only for files for which a valid hash is provided

 by the server.
-Files with unknown or missing hashes are not checked and treated as valid.
+Files with unknown or missing hashes are not checked and are treated as valid.

 More details about data integrity checking